In a great location offering good value accommodation

 - Bed and Breakfast

 Hotel Christiania is a superbly located 3* hotel in the centre of La Clusaz in a traditional relaxed Savoyard style.
 The hotel is situated just 50m from the nearest lift and a few moments walk from the centre of town.
-The hotel offers 27 bedrooms, all of which are en-suite and offer a cosy homely feel.
-The hotel also has a restaurant called "Le Bistro" along with an outside terrace area.
+The hotel offers 26 bedrooms, all of which are en-suite and offer a cosy homely feel.
+The hotel has a warm contemporary lounge area with a television, films and games.
+Which is the perfect area to wind down in the evening, along with the sauna area.
+Out the front of the hotel there is a terrace area to relax and enjoy some drinks and the amazing view.

 Located in the centre of La Clusaz, 50m from the nearest lift and a short walk to the shops.